Shiv33ndu/lora-reimplementation/README.md

 ## Rank Ablation Study (LoRA on SST-2)

-To analyze the effect of LoRA rank \( r \) on downstream performance, we conduct a rank ablation study following the methodology discussed in Section 7.2 of the LoRA paper.
+To analyze the effect of LoRA rank \( r \) on downstream performance, I conduct a rank ablation study following the methodology discussed in Section 7.2 of the LoRA paper.

 The goal is to evaluate whether task-specific adaptation saturates at low rank, which would